St James Catholic Parish Coorparoo

 • Welcoming Rite - Presentation of your child to our parish community a week or 2 before the Baptism at a mass that is convenient to your family (Saturday Vigil 6pm; Sunday 7am or 9am).
 This information is placed on the baptismal form so that we can inform our parish priests to expect you.

-• Baptismal Liturgy after Sunday 9am mass at 10.30am (to be attended by baptismal parents; baby; godparents; family & friends according to number restrictions + hygiene procedures given by Qld Gov't and Arch Bne).
+• Baptismal Liturgy after Sunday 9am mass at 10.30am (to be attended by baptismal parents; baby; godparents; family & friends).
 You are cordially invited to the 9am mass if this fits in with your schedule.

 As parents, you rightly rejoice in the birth of your child.
 God has blessed you with the precious gift of a child and now you want nothing short of the best for him or her.
 In requesting your child for Baptism, you are formally requesting his/her entry into God's family.
 The local Christian community or parish is God's family as far as each of us is concerned.
 Hence, it is fitting that the baptism of your child should take place in your own parish church with as many people as possible present to welcome the new Christian.